1. INTRODUCTION

 2. JESUS’ RULES FOR US

-The previous article, “Christianity explained” highlights the religion’s relationship to “love”.
+The previous article, “Christianity explained simply” highlights the religion’s relationship to “love”.
 Indeed Jesus provided us with two commandments, based on love.
-The first was, “Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind.”
+The first was, “LOVE the Lord your God with all your heart and with all your soul and with all your strength and with all your mind.”
 Then continuing, Jesus added, “Love your neighbour as yourself.”
 [Luke 10:27]

-And with regards to our fellow human beings (i.e. “our neighbours”), we are obviously expected to care as much about them as we do about ourselves.
-We should place other people’s needs on an ‘equal pegging’ with our own.
+And with regards to our fellow human beings (i.e. “our neighbours”), we ARE obviously expected to care as much about them as we do about ourselves.
+That is, we should place other people’s needs on an ‘equal pegging’ with our own.
 And yes, it was explained “oh so simply” by Jesus in this well known verse:

 So in everything, do to others what you